The Vanishing Family

 À propos de ce contenu audio

 The Vanishing Family unfolds like a heartbreaking thriller as the siblings begin to realize that what happened to their mother is happening to them: first one, then two, three, four, and more begin to change.
 Sue, in search of a calling, finds her place in caring for the others.
 Barb sets out to find a cure.
-Weaving into their story, Kolker reveals that the scientific fight against dementia has been stalled for decades and this family’s rare form of FTD (frontotemporal dementia) might lead to a breakthrough in the prevention and treatment of all dementia--including the scourge of Alzheimer’s disease.
-Moving, intimate, unexpectedly hopeful and redemptive, The Vanishing Family is an enthralling narrative about one family’s fate and a medical detective story that speaks to all of us who fear losing ourselves at the end.
+Alongside their story, Kolker weaves in the dramatic scientific fight against dementia; after decades of blind alleys, this this family’s rare form of FTD (frontotemporal dementia) might lead to a breakthrough in the prevention and treatment of all dementia—including the scourge of Alzheimer’s disease.
+Moving, intimate, unexpectedly hopeful and redemptive, The Vanishing Family is an enthralling narrative about one family’s fate, and a medical detective story that speaks to all of us who fear losing ourselves at the end.

 Aucun commentaire pour le moment